ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Statement Sequence:

-A sequence of Signed Statements captured by a Verifiable Data Structure.

-: see Verifiable Data Structure
+: a sequence of Signed Statements captured by a Verifiable Data Structure. see Verifiable Data Structure

 Append-only Log:

-A Statement Sequence comprising the entire registration history of the Transparency Service.
+: a Statement Sequence comprising the entire registration history of the Transparency Service.
 To make the Append-only property verifiable and transparent, the Transparency Service defines how Signed Statements are made available to Auditors.

 Artifact: